-You come into the office and rifle through paperwork or worse you can't even find the documents you need.
+You come into the office and spend time rifling through paperwork, and you never even find the documents you need.

 - IDC data shows that “the knowledge worker spends about 2.5 hours per day, or roughly 30% of the workday, searching for information….60% [of company executives] felt that time constraints and lack of understanding of how to find information were preventing their employees from finding the information they needed.”
-Source: Information: The Lifeblood of the Enterprise.
+Source

-I think we can agree, most everyone would like to be more efficient.
-No doubt this will allow more time for the work that matters -- patient safety.
+I think we can agree most everyone would like to be more efficient.
+Undoubtedly, increased efficiency will allow more time for the work that matters -- patient safety.

 Technology can make healthcare systems operate more efficiently with less frustration, saving you time and money.

-Imagine as a facility manager the feeling when an inspector comes in and demands to see the condition and history of an asset and you confidently and easily present it.
+Imagine as a facility manager the feeling when an inspector comes in and demands to see the condition and history of an asset, and you confidently and quickly present it.